linkml/linkml/docs/schemas/advanced.md

 Note that the range of `vital_status` is declared as `Any`, which is further constrained by the `any_of` expression.

-Currently, it is important to have this base range declaration, because LinkML constraint semantics are monotonic.
+Currently, it is important to always have a range declaration (even if it is `Any`), because LinkML constraint semantics are monotonic.
 If this were not stated, then the `default_range` of string would be applied.

 In future, LinkML may allow limited forms of non-monotonicity around default ranges, see: